GSA/https/pages/guide.md

 ### What about domains that are only used to redirect visitors to other websites?

+These domains must enable port 443 and use properly configured HTTPS.

-These domains must follow all the same requirements and guidelines as domains used to host websites and APIs, including HSTS and preloading.
+They must follow all the same requirements and guidelines as domains used to host websites and APIs, including HSTS and preloading.

+### Do domains that redirect to other external domains need to redirect internally to HTTPS before redirecting externally?

+Not generally, but it is practically required in order to preload a second-level domain.

+For example, it is not required by M-15-13 to redirect from `http://example.gov:80` to `https://example.gov:443` before redirecting to `https://another-example.gov:443`.
+However, doing so enables the connecting client to see and cache the HSTS header on `example.gov`, which it may not otherwise see.

+However, doing an internal redirect first **is required** [to automatically preload second-level domains](https://hstspreload.org/#submission-requirements), and so this practice is recommended for second-level domains.

 ### What about domains that are technically public, but in practice are only used internally?